Community Dynamics: What does it mean and why does it matter?

 Decorative image with the text "data analysis"

-This is why our tool Local Insight gives instant access to more than 1,100 diverse, local level datasets.
-And why we pride ourselves on keeping everything up to date (a big shout out to the OCSI Research Team who tirelessly mine open data sites looking for new updates and releases!).
+Our tool Local Insight gives instant access to more than 1,500 diverse, local level datasets – and we pride ourselves on keeping everything up to date (a big shout out to the OCSI Research Team who tirelessly mine open data sites looking for new updates and releases!).

-Our newest additions to Local Insight, data on Community Dynamics are particularly interesting, as they bring qualitative elements of how people feel about the place they live in.
+Within Local Insight, we hold Community Life Survey data, which can bring qualitative elements of how people feel about the place they live in.
 When sat alongside other datasets about deprivation, health and employment, we can start asking some interesting questions around what factors potentially contribute to residents’ perceptions of where they live.
 And similarly, challenge some of our assumptions as to what makes a thriving community.

-The Community Dynamics data has been constructed by Social Life; an organisation specialising in research and community projects exploring how people are affected by changes in the built environment.
+Community Dynamics data was constructed by Social Life; an organisation specialising in research and community projects exploring how people are affected by changes in the built environment.

-The datasets are presented indexed against the country within Local Insight, where a positive score (greater than zero) indicates that an area is performing better than the national average and a negative score (below zero) indicates an area is performing worse than the national average.
-The datasets available in Local Insight are:
+A positive score (greater than zero) indicates that an area is performing better than the national average and a negative score (below zero) indicates an area is performing worse than the national average.

 What could it be used for?

-For commissioners, policy-makers and anybody else involved in the design and delivery of local services, Community Dynamics data can be used to bring additional depth into the understanding of your local areas.
+For commissioners, policy-makers and anybody else involved in the design and delivery of local services, Community Dynamics data could be used to bring additional depth into the understanding of your local areas.

 Particularly, these datasets could have a role to play in projects and initiatives looking to work in a more asset-based way.

-The Community Dynamics data gives valuable insight into how people feel about the place they live in and can shape decisions about which services are offered in particular neighbourhoods.
+Community Life Survey data gives valuable insight into how people feel about the place they live in and can shape decisions about which services are offered in particular neighbourhoods.

-Overlaying these two pieces of data on a map could help answer questions and influence decision-making on:
+Overlaying this data on a map could help answer questions and influence decision-making on:

 • Are there enough community groups and spaces that encourage people to build new relationships?